jamesahorne/milestone-3/README.md

 In the future, I would like to implement more features.
 * User registration and authentication – so only the user who posted the recipe can edit or delete it.
 This would also enable users to save their favourite recipes on their account.
 * Include ingredient amounts – ingredients are currently stored in a separate MongoDB collection as opposed to as text, meaning that ingredient amounts aren’t as easily stored.
+* Include form validation so that half-filled out forms can’t be submitted.

 ## Technologies Used
 * HTML